-- The presentations will likely be between 12/3 and 12/7, depending on conflicts received (see slide 3). - Each presentation should be 20 minutes total - Plan for 3 to 5 minutes of discussion (within the allocated 20 minutes) - All members of the group must present and all will get the same grade.
-Make sure you have a plan for switching between partners, sharing screens, etc. on zoom - Assume everyone has attended lectures; e.g., do not spend time explaining how n bit predictors work - One group member should submit the final presentation on compass as one single pdf for the entire group by 10pm CT the day before the first day of (any) presentations.
+- The presentations will be on 11/29/22 and 12/1/22 in class. - Each presentation should be 20 minutes total - Plan for 3 to 5 minutes of discussion (within the allocated 20 minutes) - All members of the group must present and all will get the same grade. - Assume everyone has attended lectures; e.g., do not spend time explaining how n bit predictors work - One group member should submit the final presentation on canvas as one single pdf for the entire group by 10pm CT on 11/28.
 This same presentation must be used in class.
 The person who submits must then send one email cc'ing all group members, Prof. Adve, and the TA, informing them of the submission.
 All group members are responsible to ensure this happens. - The order of presentations will be randomly chosen at the time of the presentations